Slough Children First

 Fostering panel

 Once all the information has been gathered from the home visits and the checks, a report is written by the social worker.
-This is shared with you to make sure it is accurate and then it is presented to the Fostering Panel, which recommends approvals and reviews at Slough Children First.
+This is shared with you to make sure it is accurate and then it is presented to the Fostering Panel, which recommends approvals and reviews at Foster With Slough.

 You are, of course, invited to attend the Fostering Panel meeting.
 Based on the recommendation from the Fostering Panel, the Agency Decision Maker will then give the formal approval of suitability to foster.

-Once approved you would be registered as a foster carer with Slough Children First and can look forward to the placement of your first child(ren).
+Once approved you would be registered as a foster carer with Foster With Slough and can look forward to the placement of your first child(ren).

 Foster care standards